jlgridley/AdventOfCode2021/README.md

 ### Day 17, part 2

 I thought about doing a slightly non-brute-force way of doing this, but it ended up being error-prone, so I just went with brute force, which terminated quickly (by design, presumably).

+### Day 18

+Not sure I'm a fan of snailfish after this one.